 Currently, the next frontier in cancer immunotherapy lies in combination approaches and this can potentially benefit a greater proportion of patients with cancer.
 Although new combination immunotherapies induce better efficacy, they can potentially induce severe immune-related adverse events (irAE) in humans and can lead to discontinuation of treatment and can result in fatalities if not promptly treated.
 Clinicians are currently faced with the dilemma of what combination immunotherapies to test in different cancers.
 The laboratory has also recently developed a preclinical mouse model that allows the therapeutic index (antitumor efficacy vs immune-related adverse events (irAEs)) of antibodies targeting various immunomodulatory receptors to be simultaneously assessed for the first time.
 Filling a need, this mouse model may be used to preclinically assess the therapeutic window of novel immunotherapy combinations in different tumour types to aid clinicians and pharmaceutical companies weigh up their risk/cost–benefit profile.
 Furthermore, our model offers an opportunity to dissect whether the molecular pathways governing the development of antitumour immunity and irAEs are related or distinct to allow more specific targeting.

-- 2017 – current: Society for Leukocyte Biology
+- 2019 – current: European Society for Medical Oncology (ESMO)

 - 2016 – current: European Academy for Tumor Immunology (EATI)

 - 2002 – current: Australasian Society of Immunology (ASI)